 - Reject all advance parole applications from current DACA recipients except where there are “exceptional circumstances”; and

 - Shorten the DACA renewal and work authorization period from two years to one year.
 Individuals who currently have DACA or had DACA at some point in the past may continue to renew their DACA and work authorization, but will need to renew annually.

-Click here for the latest DACA Frequently Asked Questions (July 2020).
+There is likely to be another DACA policy change in the future.
+Check back for updates.
+Click here for the latest DACA Frequently Asked Questions (August 2020).

-Current DACA Recipients: If your DACA is expiring, renew your DACA now.
-If you are eligible for EBCLC services, and your DACA expires in or before February 2021, contact EBCLC to renew your DACA now.
+Current DACA Recipients: If your DACA is expiring within six months, renew your DACA now.
+If your DACA is expiring more than six months from now, keep in mind that at this time renewals will only be granted for a one-year period, so speak to a legal service provider about the pros and cons of renewing more than six months in advance.
+If you are eligible for EBCLC services, contact EBCLC to renew your DACA.
 See “How do I get help to apply for DACA?” below for information about how to contact us.

 Individuals with Expired DACA: You can still apply for DACA.
 If your DACA expired more than one year ago, you must complete the application as if it were your first time applying.

 First-Time DACA Applicants:All eligible individuals should speak to a legal advocate about applying for DACA for the first time.
 First-time DACA applications are not currently being accepted, but it is always a good idea for undocumented individuals to be screened for DACA and other immigration remedies.
 You may be eligible to apply for DACA in the future if you: